smittytone/Spasm/README.md

 ### Comments ###

-Comments can be entered by prefixing them with a `;`.
+Comments can be entered by prefixing them with a `;` or `*` (for DREAM fans).
 At this time, multi-line comment indicators have not yet been implemented.

 ### Directives ###